jamesscottbrown/nvalt-files/README.md

    to a directory within `/{YEAR}/{MONTH}` under the directory specified in `.imgdir`, and a Markdown-formatted relative path to this file will be placed on the clipboard, to be pasted into your nvALT document.

-For images to be displayed in the preview, you will need to set the base path to the directory you set in `.imgdir` by adding a `base` tag within the `<head>` section of `~/Library/Application Support/nvAlt/template.html` (eg. `<base href="file:///Users/jsb/Notes/img/">`)
+For images to be displayed in the preview, you will need to [set an all-purpose base path](http://brettterpstra.com/2012/09/27/quick-tip-images-in-nvalt/) to the template.
+This path should be to the directory you set in your `.imgdir` file.

-We also recommend that you install a Preview Theme, such as [nvalt-prime](https://github.com/bwiggs/nvalt-prime).
+You may also wish to enhance your template by installing a theme such as [nvalt-prime](https://github.com/bwiggs/nvalt-prime).